 Their colour and strength makes them easily recognizable.
 They often contain a lot of white and are very thin, as is shown in the picture (manufacturer Mammut).
 The sewn runner is only 8mm wide but also webbed with a red band, which cannot be Dyneema.

-Lastly, two things you should keep in mind: Knots can decrease the strength of slings to about 60%.
+Lastly, there are two things you should keep in mind: Knots can decrease the strength of slings to about 60%.
 This applies to both polyethylene as well polyamide.

-In summary one can say that polyamide and polyethylene, as well as apples and pears, all have a right to exist.
-In combination, they are not only flavourful valuable companions for your next tour, but will if used properly, last for many years in matters of safety on the rocks.
+In summary, one can say that polyamide and polyethylene, as well as apples and pears, all have a right to exist.
+In combination, they are not only flavourful valuable companions for your next tour, but if used properly will last for many years.